Julie Wainwright: The RealReal

 Wainwright founded The RealReal in 2011, and the company shipped its first orders in June of that year.
 In a 2015 article, Forbes gave The RealReal a FORBES-estimated valuation of $300 million saying “the startup is in a much better place than Pets.com ever was.”
 By December 2017, The RealReal employed 950 people.
 The company's focus on sustainability led to its becoming the first luxury member of the Ellen MacArthur Foundation's CE100 USA.

 In early 2019 The RealReal announced it would be adding an additional half-million square feet of e-commerce center space in Perth Amboy, New Jersey to its existing e-commerce centers in Secaucus, New Jersey and Brisbane, California.
 Wainwright was mentioned on CNBC in a report about the company's authentication process.
 In early 2020, TheRealReal was sued by investors in a class action lawsuit in connection with alleged securities laws violations stemming from TheRealReal's initial public offering.

+On June 22, 2022, The RealReal announced that its founder and CEO Julie Wainwright had stepped down.